 3.1 “Project Sidewalk” Data by Neighborhood

 Our first dataset, briefly shown in Table 1, was a dataset of all the “Project Sidewalk” labels aggregated by neighborhood.
 We started out with this dataset because it seemed like the simplest and easiest to work with.
-Preliminary analysis showed that the dataset consisted of about 60 neighborhood in the Washington D.C. area and their corresponding “Project Sidewalk” flagged issues.
+Preliminary analysis showed that the dataset consisted of about 60 neighborhoods in the Washington D.C. area and their corresponding “Project Sidewalk” flagged issues.
 It is important to note that some of the neighborhoods were not completely assessed.
 This was indicated by the “coverage” variable.
 From this dataset, we were able to determine the total number of problems by neighborhood for each of the four listed problem categories.
 Important things to note about this dataset were that there were some anomalies like the “Cleveland Park” neighborhood, which reported abnormally high numbers for all categories.
 We suspect this is because the starting point for the training data is in this neighborhood.
 Since everyone has to partake in the “Project Sidewalk” orientation before they can label any sidewalks, there is a disproportionate amount of labels generated for this area.
 Indeed, looking at the “coverage” we can see that only about 44% of the neighborhood has been covered so all the problem sidewalks come from less than half of the neighborhood.
 It is also important to note that this dataset only presented four possible sidewalk problems; “Curb Ramp”, “No Curb Ramp”, “Obstacle”, and “Surface Problem”.

 Table 1.
 Sample of Regional “Project Sidewalk” Data